Voilett-Roze/asus/Change-the-Web-User-Interface-language-when-it's-factory-locked.md

 # Call the script to reset the webui to factory language
 /jffs/scripts/set-webui-lang.sh -f
 ```
+## Persistence after reboot

-**Attention**, default factory language will be back at reboot.
-In order to avoid that, you can add a call to this script to /jffs/scripts/init-start.
+In order to set your favorite language at startup, you must add a call to the script in /jffs/scripts/init-start.
 Change "EN" to whatever available language you want to set.

 ```
 /jffs/scripts/set-webui-lang.sh -q EN